mitchelllindgren8/Email-Fundraiser-Service/README.md

 # Email-Fundraiser-Service

-The goal of the Email Fundraiser Service was to create an method communicating, organizing, and displaying the fundraiser events that a highschool or organization would host.
+The goal of the Email Fundraiser Service was to create a method of communicating, organizing, and displaying the fundraiser events that a highschool or organization would host.

 # Project Description